- February 25, 2020

 - Funeral expenses in the event of wrongful death.

 Pay stubs, bills, and invoices can help to prove economic damages.
-Noneconomic damages require an evaluation from a mental health professional, as well as some counseling sessions in some cases.
-Noneconomic damages include things like:
+Non-economic damages may require an evaluation from a mental health professional and some counseling sessions.
+Non-economic damages include:

 - Pain and suffering